gozumi/NT/_posts/2019-09-02-immersive-encounters.markdown

 ---
 NT's <a href="http://ntpresents.com/work/films/fox/" target="_blank">Fox</a> will be shown at this year’s <a href="https://www.encounters.film" target="_blank">Encounters Film Festival</a> as part of their Immersive Encounters Exhibition.
 The 2-channel installation will be showing from 10am to 4pm, Wednesday 25 September to Friday 27 September 2019.

+Encounters Film Festival provides an international platform for celebrating talent and innovation in short film, animation and virtual reality.

 Immersive Encounters
 <a href="https://www.encounters.film" target="_blank">Encounters Film Festival</a>
 25 - 27 September 2019